Ted Bundy's 1978 arrest location

 Moments later, he watched as the car pulled out of the parking lot with no headlights on.

-Thinking that the driver was up to no good, Lee decided to follow the car as it turned right and headed north along West Street.
+Thinking the driver was up to no good, Lee decided to follow the car as it turned right and headed north along West Street.

 Officer Lee pulls Bundy over